TrevorBurnham/codemod-add-import-extensions/README.md

 ## Why use explicit file extensions?

 - **Performance:** Using explicit file extensions makes imports faster.
 See [Speeding up the JavaScript ecosystem – module resolution](https://marvinh.dev/blog/speeding-up-javascript-ecosystem-part-2/).
-- Using explicit file extensions allows TypeScript to be run without a compilation step.
+- **Direct execution:** Using explicit file extensions allows TypeScript to be run without a compilation step.
 To learn how, see the [TypeScript 5.7 release notes – Path Rewriting for Relative Paths](https://devblogs.microsoft.com/typescript/announcing-typescript-5-7/#path-rewriting-for-relative-paths).

 ## Preventing regressions